jpisklak/zener-card/README.md

 - `scipy.stats`

 ## Usage
-1. Clone the repository to your local machine.
+1. Download `zener.py` to your local machine.
 2. Install the required Python packages using your preferred package manager (pip, conda, etc.).
 3. Run the program and follow the on-screen instructions to complete trials.
 4. View statistical results and saved files on your computer.